Fellatio: Deep-throating

 Deep-throating is a sexual act in which a person takes a partner's entire erect penis into the mouth and throat.
 The technique and term became popularized by the 1972 pornographic film Deep Throat.
-Generally, the person receiving fellatio is in control.
-For deep-throating, the penis must be long enough so that it can reach the back of the giver's throat.
+For deep-throating, the penis must be long enough so that it can reach the back of the receiver's throat.

-Deep-throating can be difficult, due to the natural gag reflex triggered when the soft palate is touched.
-People have different sensitivities to this reflex, and with practice, some learn to suppress it.
-Deep-throating leads to an entirely different kind of oral stimulation in comparison to regular fellatio: the tongue is immobilized during deep-throating and sucking becomes impossible; the glans penis can be intensely stimulated by the tightness of the pharynx.
+Deep-throating can be difficult because of the natural gag reflex that is triggered when the soft palate is touched.
+People have different sensitivities to this reflex.
+With practice, some learn to suppress it.
+Deep-throating leads to a different kind of sexual stimulation of the penis than regular fellatio: the tongue's movement is restricted during deep-throating and sucking becomes impossible; the tightness of the pharynx can intensely stimulate the glans of the penis.

 Other aspects

-The man receiving fellatio receives direct sexual stimulation, while his partner may derive satisfaction from giving him pleasure.
+The male receiving fellatio receives direct sexual stimulation, while his partner may derive satisfaction from giving him pleasure.
 Giving and receiving fellatio may happen simultaneously in sex positions like 69 and daisy chain.

 Fellatio is sometimes practiced when vaginal or anal penetration would create a physical difficulty for a sex partner.
 For example, it may be practiced during pregnancy instead of vaginal intercourse by couples wishing to engage in intimate sexual activity while avoiding the difficulty of vaginal intercourse during later stages of pregnancy.

-Other reasons why a woman may not wish to have vaginal intercourse include apprehension of losing her virginity or of becoming pregnant, or because she may be menstruating.
+Other reasons why a woman may not wish to have vaginal intercourse include apprehension of losing her virginity or of becoming pregnant, conditions such as endometriosis, vulvodynia/vestibulodynia, or vaginismus that make vaginal penetration painful or impossible, or because she may be menstruating.

 Health aspects

 Sexually transmitted infections

-Chlamydia, human papillomavirus (HPV), gonorrhea, herpes, hepatitis (multiple strains), and other sexually transmitted infections (STIs/STDs) can be transmitted through oral sex.
+Chlamydia, human papillomavirus (HPV), gonorrhea, herpes, hepatitis (multiple strains), and other sexually transmitted infections (STIs) can be transmitted through oral sex.
 Any sexual exchange of bodily fluids with a person infected with HIV, the virus that causes AIDS, poses a risk of infection.
 Risk of STI infection, however, is generally considered significantly lower for oral sex than for vaginal or anal sex, with HIV transmission considered the lowest risk with regard to oral sex.

-There is an increased risk of STI transmission if the receiving partner has wounds on his genitals, or if the giving partner has wounds or open sores on or in his or her mouth, or bleeding gums.
+There is an increased risk of STI transmission if the receiving partner has wounds on their genitals, or if the giving partner has wounds or open sores on or in their mouth, or bleeding gums.
 Brushing the teeth, flossing, or undergoing dental work soon before or after giving fellatio can also increase the risk of transmission, because all of these activities can cause small scratches in the lining of the mouth.
 These wounds, even when they are microscopic, increase the chances of contracting STIs that can be transmitted orally under these conditions.
 Such contact can also lead to more mundane infections from common bacteria and viruses found in, around and secreted from the genital regions.
 Because of the aforementioned factors, medical sources advise the use of condoms or other effective barrier methods when performing or receiving fellatio with a partner whose STI status is unknown.